tiprankstipranks

 Negative Factors

-Weak cash generation and negative free cash flow
+Weak cash conversion and volatile operating cash flow

 Lloyds Banking (LYG) vs. SPDR S&P 500 ETF (SPY)